-Schools have safeguarding duties under section 175 of the Education Act 2002 in respect of their pupils and in respect of this they should investigate any unexplained absences.
+Schools have safeguarding duties under section 175 of the Education Act 2002 in respect of their pupils and they should investigate any unexplained absences.
 Academies and independent schools have the same safeguarding duty under section 157 of the Education Act.

 Schools must monitor pupil attendance through their daily register and should address poor attendance whenever this occurs.
-Any child whose whereabouts are known but continues to have unauthorised absences, should be assessed to determine if they have additional needs and require support such as an FCAF, referral to Early Help, (ehst@birminghamchildrenstrust.co.uk.) or to the school nurse or CASS, etc. If there are no additional needs and the parent does not consent to additional support, or support has been put in place and it has not impacted on attendance, the school should place the child on the 'FastTrack' program.
-Further information on the Attendance program can accessed by contacting attendance@birmingham.gov.uk.
+Any child whose whereabouts are known but continues to have unauthorised absences, should be assessed to determine if they have additional needs and require support such as a referral to Early Help, (ehst@birminghamchildrenstrust.co.uk.) or to the school nurse or CASS, etc. If there are no additional needs and the parent does not consent to additional support, or support has been put in place and it has not impacted on attendance, the school should place the child on the 'FastTrack' policy.
+Further information on Fastrack to Attendance can be accessed by contacting attendance@birmingham.gov.uk.